 Managing Organizational Behavior: Students will gain a working knowledge of how to manage personal, interpersonal, and group processes by developing their interpersonal skills to assume responsibility for leading and promoting teamwork among diverse stakeholders.
 Students will learn to manage individual and group behaviors in improving organizational productivity and performance.
 Through experiential learning, students will learn to integrate home, work, and educational observations and experiences and to convert them into proactive practical applications for growth and renewal in these diverse settings.

 Students will gain a working knowledge of planning, organizing, and managing human resource systems; and will gain hands-on abilities to design, direct, and assess human resource systems in enhancing relationships with internal and external customers, leading to organizational effectiveness.

 LED 5380 Team Building (3 cr.)

 This course focuses on how to build and lead successful teams to strengthen the overall performance of organizations.
 Team building models will be analyzed with emphasis on actionable steps that can be taken to overcome common hurdles and build cohesive, high performing teams.
 An emphasis will be placed on the role of the leader in developing successful work teams, project teams, virtual teams, and inter-organizational teams.
-Prerequisites: MGT 5020 or GMP 5020 and LED 5630 or GMP 5630.
+Prerequisites: MGT-5020 or GMP-5020.

 LED 5630 Leadership Theory and Practice (3 cr.)